parth-satija/Midum/README.md

 ### 🖼️ Midum Control Centre (GUI)
 Running `gui.py` gives you the full **Midum Control Centre**, a desktop app (built with `customtkinter`) on top of the same agent engine, including:
 - A live chat interface with real-time activity/tool-call logging.
-- A **Model** tab to pick your provider (Ollama / OpenRouter / Gemini Web / Gemini API / Groq) and specific model, with live model list refreshing (e.g. querying your local Ollama installation).
+- A **Model** tab to pick your provider (Ollama / OpenRouter / Gemini Web / Gemini API / Groq / Ollama Cloud) and specific model, with live model list refreshing (e.g. querying your local Ollama installation).
 - A **Parameters** tab showing live agent state: active model, current goal, workspace, Gemini research status, OCR availability, UIA availability, and turn count.
 - A **System Core** tab for managing Midum's persistent instruction set.
 - A **Knowledge** tab and dialog for creating and browsing domain knowledge files.
 - A **Skills** tab and dialog for creating and browsing domain skills.
-- A **Tools** tab for inspecting Midum's manual/native tools.
+- A **Tools** tab for inspecting Midum's manual/native tools, and promoting/demoting saved Flows and MCP tools to always-on status.
 - An **MCP** tab for adding, viewing, and managing connected MCP servers and their tools, including a dedicated "Add MCP Server" dialog (stdio or HTTP/SSE, with command/args/env or URL/header fields) and a tool-viewer dialog.
+- A **Flows** tab: the node-graph editor described above, for visually building, saving, running, promoting, and scheduling automations (see 🔗 Flows above).
 - Full editing access to every underlying file Midum uses — skill files, knowledge bases, memory files, instructions, and more — directly from the GUI.

 This is the **recommended way to run Midum**, since it exposes everything the CLI does plus direct file editing.